Teaching at K&F English Academy

 We are seeking:

 - A full time, down-to-earth English Instructor interested in possible management opportunities in the future.

 - Someone who has at least a BA or higher

 - A mature, independent person with creativity, charisma, enthusiasm and initiative

 - Someone who loves teaching children and adults.

 - A person experienced and passionate about teaching children of all ages and adults

 - Someone emotionally prepared for an immersion-type experience willing to make a firm commitment of at least 18 months

 The position begins in August 2017, and the initial appointment is for 18 months.
-Salary from ￥255,000 to ￥270,000 depending on experience.
+Salary of ￥255,000.
 In addition, K&F maintains a competitive remuneration package including a furnished apartment at ￥48,000 a month, over one week vacation during Spring and Summer and over two weeks paid vacation during Christmas, visa sponsorship provided, and an western owned and managed school.

 - A furnished apartment at (￥48,000 a month)